zguo0525/zguo0525.github.io/index.md

-I am a second year PhD student at MIT CSAIL advised by Professor [Daniel Sanchez](http://people.csail.mit.edu/sanchez/) and Professor [Joel Emer](https://people.csail.mit.edu/emer/).
+I am a third year PhD student at MIT CSAIL advised by Professor [Daniel Sanchez](http://people.csail.mit.edu/sanchez/) and Professor [Joel Emer](https://people.csail.mit.edu/emer/).
 I work in computer architecture with a focus on accelerating irregular and sparse applications.

 Before joining MIT, I received a bachelor's degree in Mathematics and Physics from Tsinghua University in 2019, where I worked with Professor [Leibo Liu](http://www.ime.tsinghua.edu.cn/info/1015/1023.htm).
 I also did a summer internship at UC Berkeley working with Professor [Kurt Keutzer](https://people.eecs.berkeley.edu/~keutzer/).